SpecDec++: Boosting Speculative Decoding via Adaptive Candidate Lengths: Introduction

 At inference time, we opt to stop the current speculation round when the predicted probability of the existence of a rejected token exceeds a constant stopping threshold.
 The procedure is illustrated in Figure~\ref{fig:main}.
-We implement \ours and apply it to llama-2-chat 7B \& 70B model pair.
-Our adaptive method achieves a 2.04x speedup compared with the 1.90x speedup of the baseline speculative decoding method on the Alpaca dataset (an additional 7.2\% improvement).
-On the easier GSM8K and HumanEval datasets, our method improves the baseline from 2.07x to 2.26x speedup (9.4\% improvement) and from 2.00x to 2.23x speedup (11.1\% improvement), respectively.
+To validate the effectiveness of our proposed improvement technique, we choose the simplest implementation of speculative decoding as the baseline and augment it with \ours.
+When evaluating on llama-2-chat 7B \& 70B model pair, our adaptive method achieves a 2.04x speedup compared with the 1.90x speedup of the baseline speculative decoding method on the Alpaca dataset.
+On the easier GSM8K and HumanEval datasets, our method boosts the baseline from 2.07x to 2.26x speedup and from 2.00x to 2.23x speedup , respectively.

-We summarize the contributions below. \begin{itemize}[itemsep=1pt, parsep=1pt, topsep=2pt] \item We formalize the dynamic choice of candidate length in speculative decoding as a Markov Decision Process (MDP).
+We summarize the contributions below. \begin{itemize}[itemsep=1pt, parsep=1pt, topsep=2pt] \item We formalize the dynamic choice of candidate length in speculative decoding as a Markov Decision Process (MDP) and conduct a rigorous study on the inference time.
 We theoretically show that when the probability that \textit{at least one token gets rejected} exceeds a threshold, the optimal action is to stop the speculation and submit it for verification.

 \item We propose \ours, an enhanced version of speculative decoding that adaptively determines the candidate length on the fly.
-We adopt a weighted loss and a token-mixing method to efficiently train the prediction head and use it for dynamic decision-making in the decoding process.
+We develop a weighted binary cross-entropy loss and a token mixing method to efficiently train the prediction head and use it for dynamic decision-making in the decoding process.